API – Logging a Payment

 - echeckAuthType – The e-check authorization type for e-check payments.
 See Payment Collections for detailed information.

 - status – The status of the payment (default: “None”)

 - sortDate – The date (as an int) to sort it by (automatically set)

-- chargeOffRecovery – Whether or not this is a charge-off recovery payment (0 or 1); set to 1 to make a charge-off recovery payment
+- chargeOffRecovery – Whether this is a charge-off recovery payment (0 or 1); set to 1 to make a charge-off recovery payment

-- _notEditable – Whether or not it shouldn’t be editable (default is “false”)
+- _notEditable – Whether it should be editable (default is “false”)